Posts Tagged ‘Google’

 RANT!
 How dumb are the oil companies?

-I am sure that you have heard of the current in the .
+I am sure that you have heard of the current oil leak in the Gulf of Mexico.
 If you haven’t, here is a link – please come back after you have caught up with current events.

 I am just aghast at how stupid these companies are.
 Current reports are that they didn’t install an “acoustic switch” on the well.
 From NewsInferno: